Highlands and Headlands of Donegal – 6 Night Self-Guided Bike Tour

 How do I get to the start?

-For this bike tour you are based in Letterkenny .
+For this bike tour you are based in Letterkenny.
 It has regular direct bus connections to Dublin Airport where most people arrive into Ireland.
 There are also direct connections to Ireland West (Knock) Airport.
 Belfast Airport has bus connections with one change.
-To see links to websites with more information and timetables click on the “OVERVIEW” tab above and scroll down to the Getting Here section.
-If you are flying Trans-Atlantic it is worth noting that most flights are overnight – arriving in Ireland in the early morning (eg. if your flight leaves on Monday 01 you will arrive in Ireland on the morning of Tuesday 02) so you may want to consider a “recovery day” before starting to cycle.
+To see links to websites with more information and timetables see the Getting Here section above.
+If you are flying Trans-Atlantic it is worth noting that most flights are overnight – arriving in Ireland in the early morning so you may want to consider a “recovery day” before starting to cycle.

 Why is there a solo traveller supplement on this tour and not other Ireland by Bike tours?